Zigelzi/gdtv-ball-launcher/README.md

 3. Reset the level

 ### World
-1. Players imaginary world representing self esteem
+Game is situated in players imaginary world representing their thoughts.
+Levels are places in players memories that have invoked different feelings.